DE4-DVS-Labs/Lab6-Classification/README.md

 shading interp
 ```

-Try this code and explore the correlation between the template and the image.
-You should be able manually locate the position of the template in the image.
-This will be the location that the normalized cross correlation value = 1.0, i.e. an exact match.
+>Try this code and explore the NCC plot between the template and the image.
+You should be able manually locate the position of the template from the plot.
+This will be the location where the normalized cross correlation value = 1.0, i.e. an exact match.

 Now we want to detect the peak location automatically.
 This is achieve with: